How CALMS Principles Drive DevOps Success

 1. Culture

-- Teams must break down silos between development, operations, and business.
+• Break down barriers between development, operations, and business.

 2. Automation

-- Continuous Integration (CI) ensures every code change is tested early.
+• CI ensures every change is tested early.

 3. Lean

-- Shorten feedback loops to detect issues early.
+• Shorten feedback loops to catch issues early.

-Example: Kanban boards or value stream mapping expose bottlenecks, helping teams deliver faster.
+Example: Kanban boards and value stream mapping help teams spot bottlenecks and improve delivery speed.

 4. Measurement

-- Track lead time, deployment frequency, change failure rate, and MTTR (the DORA metrics).
+• Track DORA metrics: lead time, deployment frequency, change failure rate, and MTTR.

-- Use monitoring and observability to see how systems behave in real-time.
+• Use observability tools to see how systems behave in real time.

 5. Sharing